CXX-Qt - Safe interop between Rust and Qt

 Signals

-The qsignal attribute is used in an extern "RustQt" block to define signals for the a QObject.
+The qsignal attribute is used in an extern "RustQt" block to define signals for a QObject.

 unsafe extern "RustQt" {